digitalformula/diy-nas/readme-centos.md

 ## Add SSH Key Pair (Optional)

-For remote command-line administration via SSH, it can be useful to add your SSH public key to your `authorized_keys` file on the Ubuntu server.
+For remote command-line administration via SSH, it can be useful to add your SSH public key to your `authorized_keys` file on the CentOS server.
 These steps assume the remote workstation is running Linux, although the same commands will work on Mac OS X.  The paths below may be different, though.

 1. Generate an SSH key pair.